15 Ways to protect your privacy online

 10. Do not download files or applications from an untrusted source

 Even though this is a rule that has been established since the inception of the Internet, most people either forget it or purposefully refuse to follow it.
 You should never download applications, files, images or any software in general from an untrusted place.
 Should you need to download something onto your device, go to the initial source and get it from there.
 Usually links that claim to be a free download link for anything related to software, media or applications are nothing more than a scam.
+You should also make sure to delete any suspicious files securely from your device.

 Moreover, if you are worried whether a particular button will take you to the correct download page, you can try using the trick that we previously covered - checking the link destination before clicking it.
 A simple button might act as a gateway for a hacker to take control over your device or browsing sessions and steal your information.